 Scott is extremely interested in software development, coding, and design.
 He has spent many late nights writing units and designing interfaces that could only be described as cutting edge.
 He continually strives to improve the interfaces he creates to allow more data to be shown in the same space without overcrowding.
 He started creating small applications back in 2005, but it wasn't until late 2011 that he started to focus those efforts and create modern software.

 Since then, we can't seem to peel him away from his code.

-Scott is an avid PC gamer and has been playing many different genres since around 2003.
+Scott is an avid PC gamer and has been playing many different genres since around 2003 (though he's no stranger to the console games of the 90's).
 He's played racers, RPG's and tower defense' in the past but tends to stick with FPS and RTS these days.
 He enjoys single player, multiplayer, co-op, and even single player VS AI (such as in Starcraft 2).
 His playstyle is typically one of defensive-cover as opposed to offensive-pushing.
 However, he will adapt his style as appropriate.